Jack-Ji/zplay_old/README.md

 ## Getting started
 Copy `zplay` folder or clone repo (recursively) into `libs` subdirectory of the root of your project.

-Install SDL2 library, please refer to [docs of SDL2.zig](https://github.com/MasterQ32/SDL.zig).
+Install SDL2 library, please refer to [docs of SDL2.zig](https://github.com/MasterQ32/SDL.zig)

-Install shader compiler [shaderc](https://github.com/google/shaderc), add its `bin` dir to `PATH` environment variable.

 Then in your `build.zig` add: